AdobeDocs/campaign-web.en/help/v8/content/get-started-email-style.md

 ![](../assets/do-not-localize/badge.png)

-Once you started creating your email content in [!DNL Journey Optimizer], you can adjust a number of styling parameters and attributes from the Email Designer settings pane.
+Once you started creating your email content in [!DNL Adobe Campaign], you can adjust a number of styling parameters and attributes from the Email Designer settings pane.

 You can either apply your changes to the email body, to a structure component or to a content component.